What is a mobile CRM?

 A Customer Relationship Management (CRM) platform is a system that stores customer data in one central location.
 It makes it easy for businesses and salespeople to keep track of and manage their customers, build better relationships and increase sales.

-A CRM can be as simple as a phonebook app, Excel spreadsheet, or physical notebook, or as complex as enterprise software (Salesforce or Microsoft Dynamics).
+A CRM can be as simple as a phonebook app, Excel spreadsheet, physical notebook, or as complex as enterprise software (Salesforce or Microsoft Dynamics).
 If you’re putting information about your customers in it, you’re using it as a CRM.

 A mobile CRM ensures your customers and relationships are always at your fingertips via a mobile app.
 Unlike traditional CRMs made for desktop usage, mobile CRMs are made for people who need full access to their customers on the go.